The Central Park tour and a course on photography: how to spend a weekend in new York (may 1-3)

 Where: Online

-After completing the course you will deal with the peculiarities of the lexical level of English, peculiarities of phraseology, word formation, system connections and in many other ways.
+The obtained knowledge will help to understand the peculiarities of the lexical level of English, the subtleties of phraseology, word formation, system connections, and more.

 Cost: Free